Unit, Integration, and Functional Testing¶

 When this test is run, each test method creates a "real" WSGI

-application using the main
+application using the main function in your myproject.__init__ module,

 using WebTest to wrap that WSGI application.
 It assigns the result to

-.
-In the test named test_root
+self.testapp.
+In the test named test_root, the TestApp's GET

 method is used to invoke the root URL.
 Finally, an assertion is made that the

-returned HTML contains the text Pyramid
+returned HTML contains the text Pyramid.

 See the WebTest documentation for further information about the methods

-available to a webtest.app.TestApp
+available to a webtest.app.TestApp instance.